spiro-redhat/gitops/apps/hashicorp-vault/first-steps.md

 $ export VAULT_TOKEN=""
 ```

-Create a namespace and set an environment variable
+Create a namespace and set an environment variable.
+This is a Vault namespace rather than an OpenShift one.
+You can ignore this step if you are not using Vault Enterprise.

 ```
 $ vault namespace create ocp